-Azure Table Option: Azure Table Storage is file based ASP.NET Session State provider which is provided on an ‘as-is basis’ as a code sample, meaning it is not officially supported by Microsoft.
+Azure Table Storage is file based ASP.NET Session State provider, which is provided on an ‘as-is basis’ as a code sample, meaning it is not officially supported by Microsoft.
 It is intended for storing entities that are structured.
-And, even though it is a cheaper option it is still not an ideal place to store ASP.NET Session State primarily because of performance as it is file based.
+Even though it is a cheaper option it is still not an ideal place to store ASP.NET Session State primarily because of performance as it is file based.

-How to Configure NCache for Azure ASP.NET Session State provider:
+How to Configure NCache in Azure ASP.NET Session State Provider?

-NCache for Azure has implemented the ASP.NET Session State provider that can be used by Microsoft Azure ASP.NET applications.
-NCache for Azure uses Microsoft Azure VMs and formulates a dedicated caching tier.
+NCache in Azure has implemented the ASP.NET Session State provider that can be used by Microsoft Azure ASP.NET applications.
+NCache in Azure uses Microsoft Azure VMs and formulates a dedicated caching tier.
 ASP.NET applications in Microsoft Azure can then be directed to use this Azure Distributed Cache for ASP.NET Session State storage.

-And, nice thing about NCache for Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
-Simply modify your application web.config file as follows to use NCache for Azure as your Distributed Cache for ASP.NET Session State.
+The nice thing about NCache in Azure ASP.NET Session State provider is that it doesn’t require any application code changes.
+Simply modify your application web.config file as follows to use NCache in Azure as your Distributed Cache for ASP.NET Session State:

 - Session Replication: NCache for Azure provides reliability support with help of replication.
 You can take application instances offline for maintenance, patching and for new releases without having to worry about any session data loss.

 - High Availability: NCache for Azure provides fault tolerant support of high availability as it is based on hundred percent peer to peer architecture.
 It is guaranteed that you will not lose any data or have any application downtime in case of any node failure from distributed cache.